FloatingArrayDesign/MoorDyn/docs/usage.rst

  - LineType - a string matching a Line Dictionary entry, specifying which physical properties it uses
  - UnstrLen - the unstretched length of the line
  - NumSegs - how many segments the line is discretized into (it will have NumSegs+1 nodes total, including its two end nodes)
- - NodeA - the ID number of the connection that the first (anchor) end of the line is attached to
+ - NodeA - the ID number of the point that the first (anchor) end of the line is attached to
- - NodeB - the ID number of the connection that the final (fairlead) end of the line is attached to
+ - NodeB - the ID number of the point that the final (fairlead) end of the line is attached to
  - flags/outputs - any data to be output in a dedicated output file for that line.

 This last entry expects a string of one or more characters without spaces, each character activating a given output property.